cosmos72/schemesh/README.md

 (ok "hello")
 ```

-### [NEW in version 0.8.2]
+### Shell wildcards

-Shell syntax that expands to strings can be used also from Scheme
+Shell wildcards and other shell syntax that expands to strings can be used also from Scheme
 with macro `(shell-glob {...})`, that returns a list of strings,
 and with macro `(shell-string {...})`, that returns a single string.
 Examples:
 ```lisp